 Diploma in Aviation (Rotary)

-Study core flight theory, plus essential aviation subjects for commercial operators.
 Acquire superior flight skills by training in a mountainous environment with highly experienced flight instructors during the two year full-time qualification.
-All courses are taught at Wanaka Airport where trainees actively participate in operations as part of their training in a commercial environment.
+All core flight theory subjects, plus additional essential aviation related subjects for commercial operators are taught at Wanaka Airport.

 The Diploma results in candidates graduating with a Civil Aviation Authority (CAA) Commercial Pilot Licence, Helicopter (CPLH) and a Diploma in Aviation.
 The Diploma comprises more than 25 unit standard courses and modules combined into a two-year qualification.
 These courses encompass topics and aspects of aviation over and above those required for a basic commercial pilot licence.
 The Diploma is structured to start a professional pilot on a career path.
 Graduates will attain considerable extra operational and theoretical knowledge and practical skills that put them at an advantage when seeking employment as commercial pilots.

-After successfully completing the course.
-A graduate will be a qualified commercial helicopter pilot, with type ratings for single engined helicopters.
-Able to exercise the privileges provided for by CAANZ in New Zealand including ground operations, flight planning and assisting operators with their safety management systems (SMS).
+After successfully completing the course, a graduate will be a fully qualified commercial helicopter pilot, with type ratings for various single engined helicopters, be able to exercise the privileges provided for by CAANZ in New Zealand including, but not limited to, commercial flying operations, ground based operations, flight planning and assisting operators with their safety management systems (SMS).

 Principles of Flight